-- You can submit questions about these slides (content or other) to the HHCAHPS email (hhcahps@rti.org). - We will publish the questions and answers on the website training page, without including names or organization affiliations. - For new vendor applicants only: Each vendor's designated Project Manager must complete the Training Certification Form, which will be available via an email sent to new vendor registrants. - The certification will remain open from February 5-16, 2024. - Currently approved vendors are encouraged to have new staff review these slides.
+- You can submit questions about these slides (content or other) to the HHCAHPS email (hhcahps@rti.org). - For new vendor applicants only: Each vendor's designated HHCAHPS Survey Administrator/Project Manager must complete the Training Certification Form, which will be available via an email sent to new vendor registrants. - The certification will remain open from February 3-14, 2025. - Currently approved vendors are encouraged to have new staff review these slides.